michelle1818/python-three-card-poker/README.md

 # Three Card Poker Game
 A simplified version of the Three Card Poker game written in Python.
 This implementation relies on Python language features including object-oriented programming, mutable compound data types (such as lists and dictionaries), and moderately complex control flows to support various parts of the game logic.

+Three Card Poker is actually two games in one:
+There is the Play/Ante game where you are playing against the dealer to see who has the highest hand.
+There is also the Pair Plus game where you are wagering on whether or not you will be dealt a pair or better.

 ## Card.py
 ### Classes
 This file contains implementations of the following three classes representing entities found in any card game: